Jropp/jason-ropp-js-iobp/README.md

 If you want to bundle the files locally to see how they will be organized in webpack-dev-server, run `$ yarn build` which fires `webpack` and builds the file locally.

-To view the bundled files from the server when using `webpack-dev-server`, enter `localhost:1820/localhost:8080/webpack-dev-server` in your browser.
+To view the bundled files from the server when using `webpack-dev-server`, enter `localhost:1820/webpack-dev-server` in your browser.

-### UX-Lint

-Banno's lint packages for linting files.
-The .editorconfig file is set up to match Banno's styleguide

 ### Yarn